 Table of Contents

 The time of the year when people go back to their ancestral homes to celebrate a good harvest, Chuseok is one of the biggest festivals celebrated in all of Korea.
 When you meet your family after a long time, especially during a celebration you greet them with all your hope, happiness and love.
 While greeting Happy Chuseok you have to know the right way to say it as people greet many greetings during the time.
-Here are the Chuseok greetings and how to spell them along with their meaning.
+Korean greetings are very warm and always put a smile on both the giver’s and receiver’s faces.
+Saying happy chuseok or happy thanksgiving in Korean is of many different ways.
+If you ever plan on visiting South Korea during the time of the mid-autumn festival, you must know how to say Happy Chuseok in Korean.

 Happy Thanksgiving In Korean